Who the heck does still use native ads for real estate? Isn’t this a completely obsolete and outdated marketing method?

-So, how do native ad platforms actually work and which are out there that you can start using today?
+So, how do native ad platforms work, and which are out there that you can start using today?

 Native ad platforms are basically in the traffic arbitrage business.

-What this means is that the platforms acquire different large publishing sites as clients, such as large news websites, large blogs, etc. and offer them a certain rate (usually on a pay per click basis) to include and blend in the publisher’s usual content the advertiser clients’ “sponsored” content (in this case, your native ad).
+They offer them a certain rate (usually on a pay-per-click basis) to include and blend in the publisher’s usual content with the advertiser clients’ “sponsored” content (in this case, your native ad).

-Not all publishers are permitted to be part of a native ad platform because certain minimum traffic requirements per month need to be met.
+Not all publishers are permitted to be part of a native ad platform because specific monthly minimum traffic requirements need to be met.

 Which are the top 5 largest native ads platforms you can start using today?

-On Taboola, you can run traffic with prices between $0.02 and $0.10 per click, depending on the click-through rate you achieve.
+On Taboola, you can run traffic with prices between $0.02 and $0.10 per click, depending on your click-through rate.

 You can choose between the following three different payment schedules: